Yesterday, I watched a vlogger unbox her brand new Hermes birkin handbag and she said ‘So, I got myself this birkin for my birthday…’

 ‘I want nothing for my birthday.’

 When I was little, I always asked for a birthday cake.
 It was a must-have for my birthday.
 It didn’t matter if I had no other gifts.
 I had to have a birthday cake and blow some candles to make a wish.
 My mother always bought me a cake from special bakeries of my choice.
 My favorite was ‘Tinapayan’ bakery in Manila.
-I love the way they bake their cakes because they use thick marshmallow icing.
+I loved their marshmallow icing cakes.

 I remember a very special birthday- my 7th birthday when my mom threw a party for me.
 I was so happy and I had so much fun and so many presents!
 I still treasure the memories I made from my 7th birthday even now, 22 years later.

-I feel at peace knowing that I no longer crave material things to keep me happy and at this point of my life, I no longer feel sad that I can’t buy myself a nice purse or dress or anything superficial.
+I feel at peace knowing that I no longer crave material things to keep me happy and at this point of my life.

-All my life, I was imprisoned by this idea that my personal success is defined by how much money I made that year or how many holidays I could afford.
+All my life, I was imprisoned by this idea that my personal success is defined by how much money I make in a year or how many holidays I could afford.
 I also put so much unnecessary pressure on myself to achieve certain milestones in my life.
-I used to think that by the time I turn ’30’ I need to be making this much money or own a house or be settled down.
-Fact is, we can’t put deadlines on anything because life unfolds in mysterious ways.
+I used to think that by the time I turned ’30’ I would be considered as a failure if I didn’t make a certain amount of money per year, own a house or be settled down with a husband and a lot of babies.
+The truth is, we can’t put deadlines on anything because life unfolds in mysterious ways.
 You never know what’s around the corner.
 Things can change in a second, in a minute, in a day.
 I have learned to live each day as it comes and just let all the pressures go.
+My life has become better when I started living this way.

 So, I don’t want anything because I’m just so grateful for what I have and I know that this contentment that I feel can’t be bought.